Asset Management Plan

 Your perspective is crucial in this process.
 We invite you to share your thoughts through a series of short surveys.
 The feedback you provide will significantly shape the plan, priorities, and strategies for future service levels.
 Your input is instrumental in ensuring that the City of Thunder Bay continues to provide services that effectively meet the needs of the community.

-We invite you to view the first in our Future-Ready Roadmap series of videos about Thunder Bay's Asset Management Plan:
+We invite you to view the Future-Ready Roadmap series of videos about Thunder Bay's Asset Management Plan:

 1. What Is An Asset?